 Before there was speech, was there song?
 Before there was ready light, was there a flickering glow?
 The deepest reaches of the human heart seem to know these truths instinctively.
 That such simple sensory experiences — voices raised, candles held close, warm bodies seated side by side — can elicit such profound feelings of comfort, peace and kinship speaks to the power of embedded memory.
 Were we made to sing?
 To make music?
 To be together?
 To reflect?
 To connect?

 After two years of dogged fundraising — and raising of eyebrows throughout Massachusetts — one woman’s dream became a reality.
 In a time when higher education for women did not exist.
 When educating women was seen not just as unnecessary, but as harmful and subversive.

-Q.What has the power to turn a tranquil grassy amphitheater into a pounding, pulsing epicenter of energy, noise, and spirit?
-Of “Oooaaah, oooaaah!” and “Twenty-seventeen!
-Twenty-seventeen!”
+Q.What has the power to turn a tranquil grassy amphitheater into a pounding, pulsing epicenter of energy, noise and spirit?
+Of “Oooaaah, oooaaah!” and “Twenty-nineteen!
+Twenty-nineteen!”